Join me!

 Add a few blueberry plants to your landscape for their white, bell-shaped blooms in the spring and the bright globes of blue in the summer.
 But the REAL show happens in the late fall when the bushes turn bright red, neon pink, orange, or red-purple.

 I’m lucky to live where the soil and climate are ideal for blueberries.
-We have plenty of open-air blueberry farms you can enjoy year round when you drive through agriculture lands.
+We have plenty of open-air blueberry farms you can enjoy year-round when you drive through agricultural lands.
 The fields look like they are on fire when the branches turn red in the fall.

 How to Grow Blueberries

 Growing blueberries is not that hard, but climate and soil have a lot to do with it.
-My climate in Vancouver, BC, is ideal with moderate year round temperatures and plenty of rain.
-If you are in a different climate where it makes it harder to grow them in the ground, blueberry bushes do very well in containers as well.
+My climate in Vancouver, BC, is ideal, with moderate year-round temperatures and plenty of rain.
+If you are in a different climate, which makes it harder to grow them in the ground, blueberry bushes do very well in containers as well.

 There are a few things to know when growing blueberries.